dictu-lang/Dictu/docs/docs/control-flow.md

 A switch statement can be seen as a more maintainable if/else if chain.
 It evaluates an expression and then enters a case block depending upon if the expression matches the expression of the case block.

+The value supplied to a case block can be of any type and follows the same rules of equality as the `==` operator.

 ```cs
 switch (10) {
     case 1: {